Best Things to do in Joshua Tree National Park

 Joshua National Park Lodging

 There are also plenty of motels hotels near Joshua Tree National Park in the towns of Joshua Tree and Twentynine Palms.
-Use your favorite hotel booking site, or see what Hotels.com thinks are the best Joshua Tree National Park lodging options.
+Click through and put in your dates for the best deals and most accurate prices on hotels in Joshua Tree.

 The Joshua Tree Inn is my top pick for hotels near Joshua Tree.
 It’s clean, funky, and fun.
 It was built in the 1950s and “eccentrically eclectic.”
 Plus, there is a pool for those hot desert days.